marinapelosi/fh-challenge-bank/README.md

 git clone --recursive git@github.com:marinapelosi/fh-challenge-bank.git
 ```

-3) Make the .env.example copy and create your .env file
+3) Make the .env.example copy and create your .env file, inside the root path of the environment
 ```
 cp .env.example .env
 ```